"THE PRIDE OF ARAPAHOE"

 Mr. Funk lives in Parker, Colorado with his wife (Amy), daughter (Carsyn), and son (Brecken).
-They also have two dogs (Morgan and Raina) and a cat (Kiya).
+They also have two dogs (Morgan and Raina).
 Mr. Funk enjoys spending time with his family and loves to travel.
 He enjoys spending time outdoors fly-fishing (and teaching Carsyn and Brecken how to fish) and hiking around the mountains near his family cabin in southwest Colorado.

 M.M. in Music Education (2010)